edeleastar/tutor/readme.md

 ~~~
 ├── course.md: high level summary of course
 ├── credits: list of contributors
-├── mbignore: list topics to include from the course web
+├── mbignore: list topics to exclude from the course web
 ~~~

 The remainder is the `topics` folders: